hunomina/data-validator/README.md

 - Object types: entity, object
 - Strings

-Only strings and typed arrays can be length checked.
+**Only strings and typed arrays can be length checked.**

+**Only strings, characters, string typed arrays and character typed array can be pattern checked.**

 An object is a "child" schema and an array typed value is an object list.